Reader Reviews About Viking

-Europe N.B.
-With such a large fleet, riverboats assigned to specific itineraries are subject to change.
+Europe note: With such a large fleet, riverboats assigned to specific itineraries are subject to change.

 Below is a healthy sampling of nearly two dozen European itineraries combining hotel stays bracketing a river cruise.
 If you are a first time river cruiser, good luck deciding which one to take.
 If a veteran cruise maven, most of Europe is your oyster.

 - Grand European Tour (15-day cruise, April to October) from Amsterdam, Netherlands via the Rhine, Main and Danube rivers and sailing through Germany, Austria, Slovakia to Budapest in Hungary.

 - Romantic Danube (8-day cruise, late March to October) from Nuremburg, Germany via Main-Danube Canal and Danube River through Austria to Budapest, Hungary.

 - Danube Waltz (8-day cruise, late March to October) from Passau, Germany via the Danube through Austria to Budapest.